12 Time-Saving Marketing Automation Software Tools for Small Businesses20 min read

 Perfect for limited or solo marketing teams, it covers the following:

 - Reporting and analytics

 One user said: “Keap is a workhorse, and you can automate so much of your business.
 The drawback is finding out how to implement that automation in the best way possible.”

 It seems the software can adapt to the uniqueness of your business, rather than the other way round.

 Pricing: Their Lite plan (for solopreneurs and small businesses) provides core CRM, automation, and email tools for $79/a month.
-The Pro plan is $159/per month, and Max is $199/per month – with the service increasing in capabilities as you upgrade.
+The Pro plan is usually $159/per month, and Max is $199/per month – with the service increasing in capabilities as you upgrade.
 (There’s a deal on now with huge savings, though, so be quick!)